natattack03/catinci-showme/README.md

 - If all words are removed, falls back to `science facts for kids`.
 ## Notes on voice-agent behavior
 - Local curl tests hit `/show_me` correctly and the stored topic/SMS flow works as expected.
 - In live voice-agent tests, the agent has occasionally hallucinated or rewrote the child’s request before calling the tool.
 Example: the child said “show me volcano pictures,” but the agent sent `text: "show me unicorn pictures"` to `/show_me`, so the parent received unicorn links.
-If you see this, log the raw payload the agent sends to the tool and tighten the agent prompt to pass the child’s exact words (and parent phone) without rewriting.
+Still trying to find a foolproof solution!!!!
 ## Environment
 Create a `.env` (or set env vars) with:
 - `TWILIO_SID`